John Michell: Personal life

 Michell was a man of "wide latitude in religious belief".
 He was described by a contemporary as "a little short man, of black complexion, and fat", and was "esteemed a very ingenious Man, and an excellent Philosopher."
 During his years at Thornhill, he welcomed visitors including Benjamin Franklin, Joseph Priestley, Jan Ingenhousz, and Henry Cavendish (the discoverer of hydrogen).
 Michell wrote to Franklin in 1767 describing his first visit to Thornhill, "the place I told you I was going to remove to".

 Priestley lived in nearby Birstall for a time.
 It was at Michell's rectory opposite the church that Priestley and Ingenhousz met for the first time.
 At the same meeting John Smeaton was introduced to Benjamin Franklin and together they viewed the canal that Smeaton had just finished constructing nearby.
 Michell also helped Smeaton revise his book on the Eddystone Lighthouse.

 Michell's first wife was Sarah Williamson (1727–1765), daughter of Luke Williamson and Sutton Holmes, "a young lady of considerable fortune", whom he married in 1764 and who unfortunately died only a year later, in 1765.
-On 13 February 1773, in Newark, Nottinghamshire, he married Ann Brecknock (1736-1805), daughter of Matthew and Ann Brecknock of Nottinghamshire.
+On 13 February 1773, in Newark, Nottinghamshire, he married Ann Brecknock (1736–1805), daughter of Matthew and Ann Brecknock of Nottinghamshire.
 They had one child, Mary, who married Sir Thomas Turton of Leeds, son of William Turton Esq. of Kingston Lisle, Berkshire, and Jane Clarke of Hertford, Hertfordshire.

 Michell's younger brother Gilbert was a merchant in London who later lived with Michell in Thornhill, where the two brothers were active in local real estate, purchasing many properties in the West Riding of Yorkshire.

+Legacy

+Recognition

+Michell has been called one of the "greatest unsung scientists of all time".
+The American Physical Society (APS) described him as being "so far ahead of his scientific contemporaries that his ideas languished in obscurity, until they were re-invented more than a century later".
+The Society stated that while "he was one of the most brilliant and original scientists of his time, Michell remains virtually unknown today, in part because he did little to develop and promote his own path-breaking ideas".
+According to another science journalist, "a few specifics of Michell's work really do sound like they are ripped from the pages of a twentieth century astronomy textbook."

+Michell has been described as arguably having "the broadest competence of any British natural philosopher of the eighteenth century: equally skilled in experiment and observation, mathematical theory, and instruments, his field of inquiry was the universe."